 What Do I Do When I Start Receiving These Notices from the IRS?

 If you receive any notices from the IRS threatening wage garnishment or a tax levy against you, consult with a tax attorney as soon as possible.
 These professionals are uniquely qualified to handle this serious legal and financial problem.
 Many people don't know how to deal with the IRS when they're faced with a problem like this, which can make their situations more stressful and even worse.

-At Damiens Law Firm, PLLC, we work with clients like you who have faced wage garnishment from the IRS.
-No one wants to be in this position, but it can be made easier by having a professional legal advocate in your corner making sure you are being fairly treated by the IRS when it seeks wage garnishment.
-We can help you claim exemptions or review the underlying reasons why you’re facing a wage levy to ensure your interests and financial well being can be as protected as possible in your unique situation.
+At Damiens Law Firm, PLLC, we work with clients like you who have faced tax-related wage garnishment from the IRS.
+No one wants to be in this position, but it can be made easier by having tax professionals in your corner speaking to the taxing authorities and making sure you are being fairly treated by the IRS when it seeks a tax-related wage garnishment.
+We can help you claim exemptions or review the underlying reasons why you're facing a wage levy to ensure your interests and financial well-being can be as protected as possible in your unique situation.